Tired of hearing the same old songs every Halloween? Upgrade your Halloween music playlist with this selection of Halloween music for adults.

 Have you ever wondered what the hell “Sympathy for the Devil” has to do with Halloween?
 The answer is nothing.
 Yet it’s played every October because there just simply aren’t enough decent Halloween songs out there.

 Halloween music is a bit like Halloween candy.
 The ratio of what’s actually good is far outweighed by the endless pile of Sun-Maid raisin boxes, candy corn, and Tootsie Rolls that you’re leftover with.
 When digging through the analogical loot bag, “Thriller” is to a full-sized Kit Kat what MC Hammer‘s “Addams Groove” is to the toothbrush some do-gooder handed out while winking at your mom.
 And just like bite-sized candy bars and mini bags of Cracker Jack, there’s only so much of even the most nostalgic Halloween music you can have shoved down your throat before the gag reflex says no más.

 Halloween Music Playlist For Adults

-There are a lot of Halloween playlists out there and 80% of it is utter crap.
+There are a lot of Halloween playlists out there and 80% of them are utter crap.
 Trust me, I just did the research and it wasn’t a joy.
 That’s why I’ve reached deep inside to dig up a less torturing list of more non-traditional Halloween music.

 The rap version of the song “Ghostbusters” by Run-D.M.C. from the Ghostbusters II soundtrack.